 How Therapy Can Help

 Many people who are looking to improve their sense of mindfulness find working with a qualified therapist to be helpful.
-Often our inner critic can get in the way fo mindfulness practice, a therapist may help you to get past this as they lead you through techniques.
+Often our inner critic can get in the way of mindfulness practice, a therapist may help you to get past this as they lead you through techniques.
 Some providers practice modalities that directly relate to this technique, such as mindfulness-based therapy (MBT).
 Even the most widely practiced form of therapy today—cognitive behavioral therapy (CBT)—is tied to some mindfulness principles.
 It revolves around the idea that our thoughts inform our feelings and actions, so by noticing and shifting unhelpful thought patterns, we can produce better, less distressing outcomes for ourselves.
+Mindfulness-based cognitive therapy (MBCT) combines methods of CBT and MBSR such as mindfulness meditation.

 The format in which you prefer to receive therapeutic treatment is generally up to you.
 If you’d like to meet with a provider in person, you can search for mental health professionals in your local area.
 If you’d feel more comfortable meeting with someone virtually, you might look into virtual therapy.
 One study suggests that “therapeutic interventions that included a mindfulness component” were effective in reducing anxiety and depression symptoms when delivered online, among other potential benefits.
 Other research has come to similar conclusions, meaning that you can typically choose the therapeutic format that works best for you if you’re interested in reaping the benefits of mindfulness in this way.